 If you want to use the prebuilt Grafana panels (or want to create your own), you also need Grafana.
 It also doesn’t need to be on the same host, it just needs http access to the InfluxDB instance.
 For installation instructions, please refer to the official website: http://docs.grafana.org/installation/ .

-Before running beegfs-mon, you need to edit the configuration file
+Before running beegfs-mon, you need to edit the configuration file located at

-If you have everything installed on the same host, you only need to specify the management host
+everything installed on the same host, you only need to specify the management host

 sysMgmtdHost).
 If your InfluxDB is installed on another host or you need to use a different

 database name, you also need to modify the corresponding entries (

 After editing the configuration, you can start the service with

 Grafana panels: Default installation¶

 A set of Grafana panels for use with BeeGFS is provided by the